 The apostrophe is used to show that letters have been left out of a word.

-The apostrophe is also used to show possession when it is used with 's'.
+The apostrophe is also used to show possession when used with 's'.

-Examples: The book of Thabo = Thabo's book (When the name ends in an 's' you don't need to add an 's': Thomas' book) The books of the girls = the girls' books
+Examples: The book of Thabo = Thabo's book

+The books of the girls = the girls' books (Notice that when the word ends in an 's' you don't need to add the 's'.)